hexbatch/apple-core/v1/docs/core/step-2-attributes/attribute-api.md

         description: some text explaining why this attribute is used, etc, the author or other info
         is_retired: default false // if true then cannot be added to token types
         bounds:
+            // each bounds can have max one type of bounds: location, time , path
             activity_bounds: []
             read_bounds: []
             write_bounds: []